pbiron/hide-try-gutenberg-callout/README.md

 It shows that I **do** have confidence that the hooks the callout and Gutenberg itself provide allow **you** to decide who will see the callout and be able to use Gutenberg.

-While I've done *some* testing of this plugin, I make no guarantees that it "does the right thing* in all cases, nor that it's functionality will meet the needs every site admin (or agency, hosting company, etc).
+While I've done *some* testing of this plugin, I make no guarantees that it "does the right thing" in all cases, nor that it's functionality will meet the needs of every site admin (or agency, hosting company, etc).
 It is just a "proof of concent" to show what is possible with the hooks that are provided.
-That said, I plan to use it several sites I manage once WordPress 4.9.8 is released.
+That said, I plan to use it on several sites I manage once WordPress 4.9.8 is released.

 ### To Do